Welcome to Anthropic — a rocket ship outside the stadium gates

 Leader-Doer

 The Wrexham parallel: The owners who show up change the culture.
 The ones who phone it in don't.
-She has never phoned it in — across TV, film, advertising, and everything in between.
+She has never phoned it in — across TV, film, advertising, startups, and more.

 07